Logiqx/scw-comp/docs/Prizes.md

 For each competition submission, your name will go into the prize draw, limited to 2 events / puzzles per group.

-Due to it being a single prize draw, prizes are not biased towards specific events.
-All events have an equal chance of winning a prize.
+Due to it being a single prize draw, prizes are not biased towards specific events; all events have an equal chance of winning a prize.

 Taking part in multiple events / puzzles will increase your chances of winning a prize.